Community Data System Capabilities Overview

 The Common Metadata Repository (CMR) is a high-performance, high-quality metadata system providing Ingest and Discovery capabilities for EOSDIS metadata.
 The CMR contains metadata for nearly 6400 EOSDIS collections and more than 270 million science granules as of March 2016.
 The CMR provides a single, authoritative metadata repository though the Unified Metadata Model (UMM).
 The UMM is an extensible metadata model that provides mappings between supported metadata standards and identifies EOSDIS- compliant profiles.

-Detailed information about the CMR architecture and the CMR API is available on the Earthdata Developer Portal.
+Detailed information about the open source CMR architecture and the CMR API is available on the Earthdata Developer Portal.

 3.2.2 Metadata Management Tool (MMT)

-The Metadata Management Tool (MMT) is a Web-based user interface which allows metadata authors to create and manage their metadata records using the CMR’s Unified Metadata Model (UMM).
-The MMT allows metadata authors to create and update CMR metadata records by importing XML or by using a data entry form based on the metadata fields in the CMR Unified Metadata Model (UMM).
+The Metadata Management Tool (MMT) is a web-based user interface which allows metadata authors to create and manage their metadata records using the CMR’s Unified Metadata Model (UMM).
+The MMT allows metadata authors to create and update CMR metadata records by importing XML or by using a data entry form based on the metadata fields in the CMR UMM.
 Metadata authors may also publish, view, delete, and manage CMR metadata records and and access using the MMT.
-Additional information is available here.
-MMT source code is open source and available on the NASA Github portal here.
+Detailed information about the open source MMT is available on the Earthdata Wiki.

 3.3.1 Earthdata Search